Behaviors of entropy on finitely generated groups: Introduction

-Entropy is related to growth because over a finite set, entropy is maximized for equidistribution probability, so that:
+Entropy is related to growth because over a finite set, entropy is maximized for equidistribution probability, so that

-The groups of theorem \ref{MT} have sublinear entropy and often exponential growth.
-However, most of the groups $\G_\o$ of \cite{Bri3} have intermediate growth and are extended directed groups of a binary rooted tree, so have entropy exponent $h(\G,\m)=\frac{1}{2}$.
+The groups of Theorem \ref{MT} have sublinear entropy and often exponential growth.
+However, most of the groups $\G_\o$ of \cite{Bri3} have intermediate growth and are extended directed groups of a binary rooted tree, so by Theorem \ref{MTE}, they all have entropy exponent $h(\G,\m)=\frac{1}{2}$.

 The return probability and drift exponents of extended directed groups can be estimated from above and from below, but the bounds do not match in general.
-A specific example provides the:

-\begin{theorem} There exists a finitely generated group $\D$ and a symmetric finitely supported measure $\m'$ such that:
+A~specific example provides the following theorem: \begin{theorem} There exists a finitely generated group $\D$ and a symmetric finitely supported measure $\m'$ such that

 \end{theorem}